apache/gravitino/docs/docker-image-details.md

 - gravitino-ci-trino:0.1.0
   - Docker image `datastrato/gravitino-ci-trino:0.1.0`
-  - Base on `trinodb/trino:426` and removed some unused plugins from it.
+  - Based on `trinodb/trino:426` and removed some unused plugins from it.
   - Expose ports:
     - `8080` Trino JDBC port